-that considers both low-emitting and energy efficient transit vehicles and facilities, and also green and healthy buildings and materials.
+Commit to the Sustainability of the Building and the Surrounding Neighborhood.
+Communities of low-income, elderly, disabled and people of color are disproportionately exposed to greater levels of air pollution, environmental toxins, harsh effects of natural disasters, and contaminants.
+When designing eTOD initiatives, commit to a development model that considers both low-emitting and energy efficient transit vehicles and facilities, and also green and healthy buildings and materials.
 Such a development model supports the health and well-being of people, and when developed with energy efficiency measures, can reduce overall household utility costs.
 In the Bronx, the Via Verde housing project blends green and healthy building design and materials with affordable rental and ownership options near transit.
+In the

-In the South Bronx, high asthma rates, obesity and limited access to fresh food were some of the concerns that led to a building design that provided a 40,000square foot roof top garden and open space, used healthy building materials and energy
+South Bronx, high asthma rates, obesity and limited access to fresh food were some of the concerns that led to a building design that provided a 40,000-square foot roof top garden and open space, used healthy building materials and energy efficient appliances, provided a community gathering space and offered stormwater reclamation systems.

-1 FTA and other capital grants programs that can support joint development include: Urbanized Area Formula Grants; Fixed Guideway Capital Investment Grants; Enhanced Mobility of Seniors and Individuals with Disabilities; Formula Grants for Rural Areas; State of Good Repair Grants; Buses and Bus Facilities Grants; Federal Highway Administration (FHWA) Flex Funds; FHWA Surface Transportation Program (STP); FHWA Congestion Mitigation and Air Quality Improvement Program (CMAQ)
+&lt;sup>1 FTA and other capital grants programs that can support joint development include: Urbanized Area Formula Grants; Fixed Guideway Capital Investment Grants; Enhanced Mobility of Seniors and Individuals with Disabilities; Formula Grants for Rural Areas; State of Good Repair Grants; Buses and Bus Facilities Grants; Federal Highway Administration (FHWA) Flex Funds; FHWA Surface Transportation Program (STP); FHWA Congestion Mitigation and Air Quality Improvement Program (CMAQ)